Graph Neural Networks for Natural Language Processing: A Survey: Graph Neural Networks

 while the final GAT layer (i.e., the $L$-th layer for a GNNs with $L$ layers) employs averaging instead of concatenation to combine multi-head attention outputs.

 \paragraph{Recurrent-based Graph Filters} A typical example of recurrent-based graph filters is the Gated Graph Neural Networks (GGNN)-filter.
 The biggest modification from typical GNNs to GGNNs is the use of Gated Recurrent Units (GRU) \citep{DBLP:conf/emnlp/ChoMGBBSB14}.
+Analogous to RNN, GGNN unfolds the recurrence in a fixed T time steps and uses back propagation through time to calculate the gradients.
 The GGNN-filter also takes the edge type and edge direction into consideration.
 To this end, $e_{i,j}$ denotes the directed edge from node $v_i$ to node $v_j$ and the edge type of $e_{i,j}$ is $t_{i,j}$.
 The propagation process of recurrent-based filter $f_\mathbf{filter}$ in GGNN can be summarized as follows:

 where $A \in \mathbb{R}^{{dn} \times 2dn}$ is a matrix determining how nodes in the graph communicating with each other. $n$ is the number of nodes in the graph. $A_{i:} \in \mathbb{R}^{d \times 2d}$ are the two columns of blocks in $A$ corresponding to node $v_i$.
 In Eq. \eqref{ggnn-0}, the initial node feature $\mathbf{x}_i$ are padded with extra zeros to make the input size equal to the hidden size.
 Eq. \eqref{eq:ggnn-aggregation} computes $\mathbf{a}_i^{(l)} \in \mathbb{R}^{2d}$ by aggregating information from different nodes via incoming and outgoing edges with parameters dependent on the edge type and direction.
 The following step uses a GRU unit to update the hidden state of node $v$ by incorporating $\mathbf{a}_i^{(l)}$ and the previous timestep hidden state $\mathbf{h}_i^{(l-1)}$.